-The operating profit of the Union for the financial year was \$378,752 (2020: \$159,895).
+The operating loss of the Union for the financial year was \$13,586 (2021: profit \$378,752).
 No provision for tax was necessary as the Union is exempt from income tax.

 Significant changes in financial affairs

 There were no significant changes in the principal activities or financial affairs of the Union during the financial year.